 Well, there's a lot to be excited about today!

 But honestly, I can't decide what's the best reason.
 Is it that this is my first delicata squash of the season?
-Or the fact that these baby brussel sprouts are the cutest things ever?
+Or the fact that these baby brussels sprouts are the cutest things ever?
 Or that I'm finally giving you a salad made from something other than white quinoa?
 Or maybe that I got a ginormous bunch of lacinato kale at the farmer's market for like $3?
 Or is it the amazingness that is maple + tahini?

 Welp, there's no way a decision can be made with choices like that.
 They're all pretty much spectacular if you ask me.

-So, I kind of have a small confession to make.
+So, I have a small confession to make.
 As you might have noticed, these last few months my recipes have been primarily plant-based, with just a few eggs thrown in here and there.

 While I'm totally addicted to eating this way and have found a whole new appreciation for vegetables, ever since the weather turned slightly cooler, I've been really bad about eating my greens.